Empathy Applicability Modeling for General Health Queries: Methods

 \subsubsection{GPT Annotations}

 To scale the data set and enable comparison with human annotations, we used GPT-4o via the OpenAI API, prompted to act as an expert annotator using contrastive prompting \cite{gao2024customizing}.
 The model was given definitions of EA and IA, subcategory descriptions with examples, and labels indicating whether each subcategory was Applicable or Not Applicable.
-Then it returned the matching subcategories, with the format inherently indicating the applicability class (annotation scripts included in the supplementary software).
-Complete prompt specifications, including with and without our framework are included in Appendix~\ref{app:prompt-design}.
+Then it returned the matching subcategories, with the format inherently indicating the applicability class (annotation scripts available in our code repository\footref{fn:repo}).
+Complete prompt specifications, including those with and without our framework, are included in Appendix~\ref{app:prompt-design}.

-For the 1,300 human-annotated queries, GPT-4o generated five annotation passes per query, with final labels determined by majority vote\footnote{Majority voting ensured consistency across passes.
+For the 1,296 human-annotated queries, GPT-4o generated five annotation passes per query, with final labels determined by majority vote\footnote{Majority voting ensured consistency across passes.
 More than 94\% of queries received the same label on the first pass and as the majority vote for both empathy dimensions, indicating minimal divergence.
 Hence, we report evaluation metrics only with the majority-voted labels.}.
 For the remaining 8,000 queries, a single-pass annotation was used due to cost constraints.
-This yielded two subsets: 1,300 queries labeled by both humans and GPT (with majority-voted GPT labels) and 8,000 labeled solely by GPT (single-pass annotation). \textbf{Note:} Throughout the remainder of this text, all references to GPT refer specifically to GPT-4o.
+This yielded two subsets: 1,296 queries labeled by both humans and GPT (with majority-voted GPT labels) and 8,000 labeled solely by GPT (single-pass annotation). \textbf{Note:} Throughout the remainder of this text, all references to GPT refer specifically to GPT-4o.